Anugrah0619/Support-agent/README.md

 Frontend UI: http://localhost:5173
 Backend Health Check: http://localhost:3000/api/health

-✅ Notes

-Backend and frontend are not run separately
-Turborepo ensures consistent dev and build workflows Authentication is intentionally omitted to focus on agent logic (as per assessment scope)
+Note - Backend and frontend are not run separately.
+Turborepo ensures consistent dev and build workflows.
+Authentication is intentionally omitted to focus on agent logic (as per assessment scope)
 ---

 ## 🧪 How to Test (Recommended Order)